 It’s always a bit of a sad moment for any reader besotted with a series to find they’ve reached the end.
-If your child has been enjoying Harry Potter then we’ve picked out some other books they might enjoy.
+If your child has been enjoying J.K.
+Rowling’s magical and mysterious Harry Potter series, they will love these other books like Harry Potter that we’ve picked out.
 The good thing is most of these are in series too so there should be plenty to keep them going!

 The School for Good and Evil by Soman Chainani

-Continue with The School for Good and Evil series with 4 more books: A World without Princes, The Last Ever After, Quests for Glory and A Crystal of Time.
+Continue with The School for Good and Evil series with four more books: A World without Princes, The Last Ever After, Quests for Glory and A Crystal of Time.

 Nevermoor: The Trials of Morrigan Crow by Jessica Townsend

 Morrigan Crow is cursed.
 Born on an unlucky day, she is blamed for all local misfortunes, from hailstorms to heart attacks – and, worst of all, the curse means that Morrigan is doomed to die at midnight on Eventide.
 But as Morrigan awaits her fate, a strange and remarkable man named Jupiter North appears.